 All children have the right to be cared for in a happy environment, therefore, it is important to ensure that all children know what is expected of them what the boundaries are.
-In order to achieve this, I have some house rules which set reasonable and appropriate limits to help manage the behaviour of the children.
-I help the children understand my house rules, which are realistic and I am consistent in enforcing them.
+In order to achieve this, we have some house rules which set reasonable and appropriate limits to help manage the behaviour of the children.
+We help the children understand our house rules, which are realistic and we are consistent in enforcing them.

-I make myself clear giving an explanation of what behaviour was unacceptable and why
+We make ourselves clear giving an explanation of what behaviour was unacceptable and why

-There are several ways to deal with a child who is misbehaving and I will use different ones depending on the age/stage of ability of the child and the situation:
+There are several ways to deal with a child who is misbehaving and we will use different ones depending on the age/stage of ability of the child and the situation:

 Distraction.
 Remove the child from the situation and give them an alternative activity.

 Ignore.
-Depending on the situation I may ignore the bad behaviour as I feel it is being done to get a reaction.
+Depending on the situation we may ignore the bad behaviour as we feel it is being done to get a reaction.

 Time Out.
 Removing the child from the activity and sitting them quietly for a few minutes